 Until further notice, the Pritzker Legal Research Center is only open to current Northwestern students, faculty, and staff.
+Non-law members of the NU community have access to the library Monday - Friday, 8:00 am - 6:00 pm.

 The Pritzker Legal Research Center strives to provide collections, facilities, and services that support the scholarly mission of the Northwestern Pritzker School of Law.
 To foster an environment conducive to study and research, all users are expected to abide by the library's policies and guidelines, including the following: